technqvi/aws-bedrock-gen-ai-project/README.md

 * Fetching real-time incident data in order to updating the status, and adding incident details to the Agent toward the AWS Lambda function to database right away.

-## Data Extraction from Unstructure to Structure.
+## Document Extraction to Structure Data For Analystics.
 <img src="images/data-extraction.jpg">

 It involved a process that uses a Large Language Model (LLM) Generative AI model to extract data from resumes in PDF format.
 Here's a breakdown of the process in bullet points: